timomer/HAPP/README.md

 ![](https://github.com/timomer/HAPP/blob/master/wear-screen.png)
 ![](https://github.com/timomer/HAPP/blob/master/wear-set-temp.png)

-(Phone and Android Wear Notifications)

-Current features:
+Features:
-* Open Loop system (requires user to review and enter data into pump)
+* Native Open Loop system (requires user to review and enter data into pump)
 * Capture your Bolus and Carb Treatments
-* Bolus Wizard
+* Bolus Wizard utilising IOB, COB and CGM data
-* Suggested Temp Basal based on OpenAPS.org algorithm
+* Ability to switch between OpenAPS.org Dev and Stable algorithms
-* Notifications for Android and Android Wear when a new Temp Basal is suggested
+* Notifications for Android and Android Wear
 * Visuals showing Carb and IOB over time and Basal vs Temp Basal adjustments
-* Multiple algorithm support OpenAPS.org Android port, openaps-js & OpenAPS oref0
-* Nightscout integration, Treatments & Temp Basal
+* Integration with Nightscout via NSClient and Pump Driver Apps for full Closed Loop operation

 As of now the App can be used to inform the user at a user set time interval suggested Temp Basal as calculated by the OpenAPS.org algorithm, this can then be manually set on the users pump.
 This allows a Diabetic with any pump to experiment with the OpenAPS algorithm.

 Requirements:
+* Android 5.0+
-* xDrip App for capturing blood sugar values
+* xDrip App for CGM Data (use this xDrip build for integration with xDrip WF)
-* Android 5.0
+* Android Wear for viewing current Basal & acknowledging Temp Basal Suggestions (optional but highly recommended)
+* NSClient for Nightscout uploads (optional)

 ### What's next?
 To integrate with the Roche Accu-Chek Combo pump.
 Any experience hacking Bluetooth?
 Please contact me.